robertomap/SuperscalarSIM/README.md

 ## How to use it

 #### Starting the Simulator
-Although you can compile it from source, it's also available a JRE 8 compiled version in the **dist** folder.
+You can use one of the scripts in this folder to run, compile or build the entire project.
+The .ps1 files are Windows/PowerShell scripts but can be executed in Linux. (except build script).
+There's also available a JRE 8 compiled version in the **dist** folder.
 To use it just double click on the **SuperscalarSIM.jar**.
 You can either run it from terminal.

 ```sh
  $ java -jar dist/SuperscalarSIM.jar